+"Administrator"

-"Administrator" Northern Trust Global Services SE acting in its capacity as administrator of the Fund.
+Northern Trust Global Services SE acting in its capacity as administrator of the Fund.
 Northern Trust Global Services SE will also act as domiciliary, corporate, registrar and transfer agent of the Fund.

+"Application Form"

-"Application Form" the application form as required by the Management Company and/or the the articles of incorporation of the Fund, as may be amended from time to time.
+the application form as required by the Management Company and/or the Sales Agents.

-Sales Agents.
 Please see section 10.1 of this Prospectus.